Tag «physical internet»

 Alice presents roadmap to Physical Internet

-In response to the Paris Agreement, more and more governments, associations, and businesses are setting bold climate targets.
-As is set out in the European Green Deal, the ambition for Europe is to be the first climate-neutral continent in the world by 2050.
-This will be achieved with a two-step approach designed to reduce CO2 …
+In response to the Paris Agreement, more governments, associations, and businesses are setting bold climate targets.
+As set out in the European Green Deal, Europe aims to be the first climate-neutral continent by 2050.
+This will be achieved with a two-step approach designed to reduce CO2 emissions by 50%, if not 55%, by 2030.
+The …

 Roland Berger: designing city logistics for the future

 City logistics is more dynamic than ever before.
-Every month a new startup surprises the market with innovative solutions for the delivery, collection, or storage of goods.
+Every month, a new startup surprises the market with innovative solutions for delivering, collecting, or storing goods.
 In short, city logistics is increasingly influencing the evolution of the modern city.
-Experts from Roland Berger and RWTH Aachen present their vision on designing city logistics for …
+Experts from Roland Berger and RWTH Aachen present their vision of designing city logistics for the future. …

 Digital Twins lead the future of urban logistics